nablarch/nablarch-document/en/examples/13/index.rst

 .. tip::

-  In this sample, Jersey uses a version that takes into account the version of Jackson used by the :ref:`jaxrs_adaptor`.
+  The version of Jersey used in this sample takes into account the version of Jackson used by the :ref:`jaxrs_adaptor`.
   For the version to be specified for the dependency, set the appropriate version for the execution environment.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~